-She was launched in September 1996 by Lady Wills on behalf of Prince Philip, who smashed a bottle of Bristol Cream sherry on the bow rather than the traditional champagne.
+She was launched in September 1996 by Lady Wills on behalf of Prince Philip, who smashed a bottle of Bristol Cream Sherry on the bow rather than the traditional champagne.

-We know from contemporary records that she was large enough to carry 20 men and 50 tuns – a standard measurement of the day showing how wine casks (tuns) a ship could carry.
+In Cabot’s day, shipwrights didn’t produce plans to build their ships as they do today, so the reconstruction was based on archaeological evidence of ships and shipbuilding at the time, alongside contemporary illustrations and documented descriptions of The Matthew.
+We know from contemporary records that she was large enough to carry 20 men and 50 tuns – a standard measurement of the day showing how many wine casks (tuns) a ship could carry.
 We also know that a standard formula was used to build ships almost 100 years later and this was used to estimate the modern Matthew’s size.